Provisional premises licence

 You cannot trade until your provisional licence is confirmed.
 It is not enough to have a Licensing Board decision granting the provisional licence initially.
 Find out how to confirm your provisional licence.

 Once we’ve accepted your application will be considered at a scheduled Board meeting.
-View Licensing Boards meeting dates:
+View Aberdeenshire Licensing Board meeting dates.

 We will consult with Police Scotland, the Health Board, the Community Council and council departments, and notify neighbours within 4 metres of the proposed premises.
 Your application will also be advertised for 21 days to allow members of the public to make any objections or representations.